epinio/epinio/docs/howtos/development.md

 Another thing `epinio install` does after deploying all components is the creation and targeting of a standard namespace, `workspace`.

-With the failing server component these actions will fail, making the installation fail.
-Using the option `--skip-default-namespace` instructs the command to forego these actions.
-Which in turn makes it necessary to run them manually to reach the standard state of a cluster.
-These are the last two commands in the above snippet.

-The one post-deployment action performed by `install` not affected by all of the above is the automatic `config update` saving API credentials and certs into the client configuration file.
+Another post-deployment action performed by `install` is the automatic `config update` saving API credentials and certs into the client configuration file.
 As that command talks directly to the cluster and not the epinio API the failing server component does not matter.